matgeor/mat.geo/README.md

 # Eyepiece
 This is the lens through which the observer sees the object being viewed.
 Eyepieces are usually made up of several lenses and can be procured as a single piece, which can be inserted into the telescope tube, while using it.
 The focal length will be very small (10 mm, 25 mm etc.).

 In the affoscope a commercial 25 mm eyepiece was used.
-It is housed in a standard 1 inch PVC plumbing component called 'male  threaded assembly (\emph{MTA}).
+It is housed in a standard 1 inch PVC plumbing component called 'male  threaded assembly (MTA).
 The threaded assembly allows careful adjustment of the focus.
-The MTA is screwed into a 'female threaded assembly' (\emph{FTA}) attached to the 1 inch diameter tube.
+The MTA is screwed into a 'female threaded assembly' (FTA) attached to the 1 inch diameter tube.

 <img src="https://github.com/matgeor/mat.geo/blob/main/eyepiece.jpeg" width="500">
 <p align = "center">